VikParuchuri/surya/README.md

 **Methodology**

 Surya predicts line-level bboxes, while tesseract and others predict word-level or character-level.
-It's also hard to find 100% correct datasets with line-level annotations.
+It's hard to find 100% correct datasets with line-level annotations.
 Merging bboxes can be noisy, so I chose not to use IoU as the metric for evaluation.

 I instead used coverage, which calculates:

-- Precision - how well predicted bboxes cover ground truth bboxes
+- Precision - how well the predicted bboxes cover ground truth bboxes
 - Recall - how well ground truth bboxes cover predicted bboxes

 First calculate coverage for each bbox, then add a small penalty for double coverage, since we want the detection to have non-overlapping bboxes.
 Anything with a coverage of 0.5 or higher is considered a match.